vintasoftware/fixmydjango/README.md

 ## Development notes

-2 dependencies of this project are not yet compatible with django 1.10.
-There are PR's made that fix this but project mainteiners did not yet merge stuff.
+2 dependencies of this project are not yet compatible with Django 1.10.
+There are PRs that fix this but project maintainers didn't merge them yet.
-We temporarelly deployed compatible versions as `-vinta`, we should come back to the main projects as soon as they get back on track.
+We temporarily deployed compatible versions as `-vinta`, we should come back to the main projects as soon as they get back on track.

 ### django-bootstrap-pagination